Alec Peters: Phoenix Suns (2017–2018)

 In the 2017 NBA draft, Peters was selected with the 54th pick by the Phoenix Suns.
-While Peters was officially named a member of the Suns' 2017 NBA Summer League squad, he ultimately did not play due to a right foot stress fracture he had before working out with other teams properly throughout the NBA's draft process.
+While Peters was named a member of the Suns' 2017 NBA Summer League squad, he ultimately did not play due to a right foot stress fracture he had before working out with other teams properly throughout the NBA's draft process.
 He officially signed with the Suns on September 18, 2017.
 His contract would be a two-way deal, meaning he'd split his playing time between Phoenix and their NBA G League affiliate, the Northern Arizona Suns.
 Peters made his professional debut on October 18, 2017, against the Portland Trail Blazers.
 After playing in one more game with Phoenix, Peters was transferred to the Northern Arizona Suns affiliate team on October 23, 2017.
 Throughout this time, Peters would split his playing time between Northern Arizona and Phoenix, mostly playing with the Northern Arizona team in the process.
 In the last game of his rookie season, he would record a career-high 36 points (including a franchise record-high 8 three-pointers for rookies) and a season-high 9 rebounds in a blowout 124–97 win against the Dallas Mavericks on April 10, 2018.
 He was the only player besides James Harden that season to record at least 35 points with 8 three-pointers made and 7 rebounds in a single game.

 On July 1, 2018, Peters changed his number from 25 to 14 while playing for the Suns in the 2018 NBA Summer League.

 CSKA Moscow (2018–2019)

 On July 23, 2018, the PBC CSKA Moscow of the VTB United League announced the signing of Peters.
 He won the VTB League title averaging 6.2 points per game.
-On July 1, 2019, Peters was officially released from the Russian club.
+On July 1, 2019, Peters was released from the Russian club.